ftpud/VibeEditor/README.md

 # Vibe Editor

-Vibe Editor is an Electron desktop IDE for a local or remote workspace.
-A Node.js backend, Core, owns filesystem, terminal, Git, Java, HTTP, and AI operations; the React/Monaco desktop client talks to it over WebSockets and never receives an unrestricted server path.
+> **VibeEditor is an experimental IDE sandbox and vibecoding experiment—not a production-ready product.**

+VibeEditor is a place to explore what a remote-first, AI-first development environment can become when features can be vibecoded and implemented quickly.
+It is deliberately hackable rather than finished: the repository provides a working foundation, but anyone can fork it, replace parts of it, or build whatever workflow and IDE experience they want on top.

+The experiment is built around a simple idea from [WHY.md](WHY.md): **the development machine is the server, and the local app is the control surface**.

+The repository, terminals, language servers, agents, builds, tests, and task state stay close to the compute.
+A lightweight React/Monaco desktop client provides the interaction layer over WebSockets.
+Tasks become durable workspaces—with their own Git worktree, editor state, terminals, AI sessions, notes, and Git state—rather than branches whose context must be reconstructed every time.

+Vibe Editor is AI-first, not AI-only: agents can do the initial work, while the editor, terminal, Git tooling, HTTP files, executable Markdown, and Java tooling keep a human in control.
+It is intended as a sandbox for implementing and reviewing updates and features quickly, not as a replacement for every deep debugging, profiling, or framework-specific capability of a heavyweight IDE.

+Expect rough edges, incomplete features, breaking changes, and assumptions tailored to the author's workflow.
 This repository is under active development and currently targets source-based development and launches rather than packaged application releases.

 ## Requirements